batcholi/Archean_wiki/src/misc/chat.md

 ## Chat System
 The chat allows players to communicate with each other.
 To chat with other players, press `Enter` to open the chat, then type your message and press `Enter` again to send it.
 > - You have the option to copy a message by simply clicking on it with the `left mouse button`.
+Multiline messages are fully supported.
 > - The maximum length of a message is limited to 800 characters.
+> - Chat conversations are logged to the server's log file.

 ## Commands
 Commands allow you to perform specific actions by typing them in the chat, preceded by a `/`.
 There are several commands available, some of which are reserved for administrators.